waleedahmed768/RedHatAMQBrokerHACluster/README.md

-After deploying Master/Slave Cluster only Master  will be in Ready State.Slave will remain in Not Ready State Untill Slave Became master NAME                 READY   STATUS             RESTARTS         AGE peer-broker-a-ss-0   1/1     Running            0                72m peer-broker-b-ss-0   0/1     Running            0                72m peer-broker-c-ss-0   0/1     Running            0                72m
+After deploying Master/Slave Cluster only Master  will be in Ready State.Slave will remain in Not Ready State Untill Slave Became master

+   NAME                 READY   STATUS
+   peer-broker-a-ss-0   1/1     Running
+   peer-broker-b-ss-0   0/1     Running
+   peer-broker-c-ss-0   0/1     Running

 Configuring data mirroring for disaster recovery

 Mirroring is the process of copying data from a broker to one or more other brokers for disaster recovery.
 The source and target brokers in a mirror can be on separate OpenShift clusters in different data centers to protect against a data center outage.
 Mirroring can also be used for data backup or to create a failover broker for use during maintenance windows.
 Messages that existed before a mirror is created are not mirrored.

+Test Message:

+oc rsh peer-broker-a-ss-0

+cd amq-broker
+./bin/artemis

+Red Hat AMQ Broker 7.13.2.GA >      producer --url tcp://172.16.1.76:61616 --user admin --password admin --destination myqueue --message-count 10 --message  "hello from prod master "